genardginoy/ftl_assignment/README.md

 # FTL Assignment #

-In this assignment we can insert dummy json data to db and we can access that data through api.
+This assignment  is created in django framework.In this assignment we can insert dummy json data to db and we can access that data through api.

 ### To insert dummy json data  ###